Regularity thresholds for anomalous dissipation and related phenomena in passive scalars: Comments on the random fields

 It then suffices to have the lower bound $C(x) \geq C_0 {\rm Id} > 0$ in the sense of positive definite matrices to ensure that the density of the probability distribution of $v(x)$ is bounded.
 If we take classical bases such as Fourier or (several bases of) wavelets, the uniform lower bound is implied by the positivity of the $\sigma_k$'s.
 In fact the positivity of them for a handful of low frequencies is already enough.

-Of coutse the nondegeneracy assumption in Theorem \ref{t:no-anomaly-2} is much weaker than requiring bounded density of the pointwise distribution: it just suffices that the latter has no atom in the origin.
+Of course the nondegeneracy assumption in Theorem \ref{t:no-anomaly-2} is much weaker than requiring bounded density of the pointwise distribution: it just suffices that the latter has no atom at the origin.
 Likewise in Theorem \ref{t:no-anomaly-3} and Theorem \ref{t:no-anomaly-general} the condition (b) can be considerably weakened.
 For instance it is clear from the proof that it is only needed for $M_0$'s which have rank at most $d-3$.

 Observe that the random velocity $v$ in Theorem \ref{t:no-anomaly-general} has average zero.
 However generalizing the statement so to include nonconstant averages is rather straightforward.
 We just need to make $\mathbb P$ a probability distribution on the space of $C^1$ maps $\phi: \mathbb R^d \to \mathbb R^{d-1}$ which are the sums of a $1$-periodic function and a linear map.
-The differential of each component $\phi_i$ is then a periodic $1$-form and induce therefore a closed $1$-form $\omega_i$ on $\mathbb T^d$.
+The differential of each component $\phi_i$ is then a periodic $1$-form and induces therefore a closed $1$-form $\omega_i$ on $\mathbb T^d$.
 In particular the conclusion of Theorem \ref{t:no-anomaly-general} will then hold for the divergence-free vector field $w$ (which needs not be mean-free) such that $\star \sum_i w_i dx_i = \omega_1 \wedge \ldots \wedge \omega_{d-1}$.